 It’s certainly handy to be able to prop up your iPhone and charge it while you sleep, but finding the right iPhone dock can be tough.
 You want something that seamlessly blends in with your bedroom nightstand or office desk, while providing simple functionality at an affordable price.
 We’ve been scouring the web’s current offering of iPhone charging docks and below are the best available.
-If you have an iPhone 8, 8 Plus, or iPhone X, then you should also check out the best wireless phone chargers.
+If you have an iPhone 8, 8 Plus, iPhone X, iPhone XS, XS Max, or iPhone XR, then you should also check out the best wireless phone chargers.

 Taking everything it learned from the last few iterations, Elevation Lab has proclaimed its fourth-generation iPhone dock as its best ever, and we’re inclined to agree.
 It’s $30 cheaper than its predecessor with a streamlined, thoughtful, adjustable design.
 Your iPhone is cradled by medical-grade silicone, zinc inserts provide some weight, and steel knobs enable you to set the perfect angle and the right height to accommodate your iPhone case.
 A nano-suction pad on the bottom stops the dock from sliding, and it comes with a good quality braided cable with a Velcro tie to keep things neat.
 It comes in matte black or white.

 Belkin PowerHouse Charge Dock

 This one is for people with an iPhone and an Apple Watch.
 The magnetic charging module for your Apple Watch and the Lightning connector for your iPhone are built into the dock, so you can charge them both via a single wall outlet.
 The dial on the back enables you to make fine adjustments to the Lightning connector, so you can position it perfectly to fit your iPhone model and whatever case it’s wearing.
 The base is weighted, so it’s sturdy and isn’t going to fall over or slide around on the night stand.
 It also features a simple design that will fit easily with most décor.